frontendpatterns/frontendpatterns.dev/src/content/patterns/dynamic-route.md

 ---
 # Dynamic Route

-Generate routes programmatically based on data or configuration.

 ## Problem

 Without this pattern, the premise that generating routes programmatically based on data or configuration falls apart, and small changes trigger cascading regressions.